total-typescript/total-typescript-book/book-content/book.md

 This time the entire `{first: "John"}` object is underlined in red, and the error message reads:

 ```
 Argument of type '{ first: string; }' is not assignable to parameter of type '{ first: string; last: string; }'.
 Property 'last' is missing in type '{ first: string; }' but required in type '{ first: string; last: string; }'.
 ```

-The error tells us that we are missing a property, but we want to support objects that only include a `first` property.
+The error tells us that we are missing a property, but the error is incorrect.
+We _do_ want to support objects that only include a `first` property.
+In other words, `last` needs to be optional.

 How would you update this function to fix the errors?